No-till farming: In public policy

+England

+As of 2020, an estimated 7% of English arable land was being cultivated using no-till farming.
+The Department for Environment, Food and Rural Affairs (DEFRA) offers incentives to farmers to convert to no-till farming, such as a payment of £73 per hectare of land eligible for this scheme.

 Benefits and issues

 Profit, economics, yield

 Some studies have found that no-till farming can be more profitable in some cases.

 In some cases it may reduce labour, fuel, irrigation and machinery costs.
 No-till can increase yield because of higher water infiltration and storage capacity, and less erosion.
 Another possible benefit is that because of the higher water content, instead of leaving a field fallow it can make economic sense to plant another crop instead.

-A problem of no-till farming is that in spring, the soil both warms and dries more slowly, which may delay planting.
+A problem with no-till farming is that the soil warms and dries more slowly in spring, which may delay planting.
 Harvest can thus occur later than in a conventionally tilled field.
-The slower warming is due to crop residue being a lighter color than the soil which would be exposed in conventional tillage, which then absorbs less solar energy.
-However, that is being affected by climate change, so warmer temperatures may offset these effects.
+The slower warming is due to crop residue being a lighter color than the soil exposed in conventional tillage, which absorbs less solar energy.
 But in the meantime, this can be managed by using row cleaners on a planter.

-A problem with no-till farming is that if production is impacted negatively by the implemented process then the profitability of the practice also may decrease in relation to increasing gas prices and high labor costs.
+Another problem with no-till farming is that if production is impacted negatively by the implemented process, the practice's profitability may decrease with increasing fuel prices and high labor costs.
 As the prices for fuel and labor continue to rise, it may be more practical for farms and farming productions to turn toward a no-till operation.
 In spring, poor draining clay soil may have lower production due to a cold and wet year.

 The economic and ecological benefits of implementing no-till practices can require sixteen to nineteen years.
 The first decade of no-till implementation often will show trends of revenue decrease.
-Implementation periods greater than ten years in length usually show a gain in profit, rather than a decrease in profitability.
+Implementation periods over ten years usually show a profit gain rather than a decrease in profitability.

 Costs and management

-No-till farming requires some different skills from those of conventional farming.
-A combination of technique, equipment, pesticides, crop rotation, fertilization, and irrigation have to be used for local conditions.
+No-till farming requires some different skills from those of conventional agriculture.
+A combination of techniques, equipment, pesticides, crop rotation, fertilization, and irrigation have to be used for local conditions.

 Equipment

-On some crops, like continuous no-till corn, the thickness of the residue on the surface of the field can become a problem without proper preparation and/or equipment.
-No-till farming requires specialized seeding equipment, such as heavier seed drills to penetrate through the residue.
+On some crops, like continuous no-till corn, the residue's thickness on the field's surface can become problematic without proper preparation and equipment.
+No-till farming requires specialized seeding equipment, such as heavier seed drill, to penetrate the residue.
 Ploughing requires more powerful tractors, so tractors can be smaller with no-tillage.
 Costs can be offset by selling ploughs and tractors, but farmers often keep their old equipment while trying out no-till farming.
-This results in a higher investment into equipment.
+This results in a higher investment in equipment.